On direct images of twisted pluricanonical sheaves on normal varieties: Introduction

 Conventions: We work over an algebraically closed field of characteristic zero.
 By a variety, we mean a separated integral scheme of finite type over the base field.
 For a given coherent sheaf $\shf{F}$, $\shf{F}/{\text{tor}}$ always denotes the quotient of $\shf{F}$ by its torsion subsheaf.

 {\it Acknowledgments.} We would like to thank Lawrence Ein, Hailong Dao, S\'andors Kov\'acs, Bangere Purnaprajna and Qi Zhang for the helpful discussions and suggestions during the preparation of the paper.
 We also thank Linquan Ma for answering our questions.
+Finally, we are grateful to the referee for careful reading of the article and valuable suggestions.